Clarence Rd Eatery

 Built in 1927 as a theatre and set of shops, the buildings old character arched windows have been retained and enhanced with an elegant contemporary fit out.

 The new venture is family oriented, with Simon and Jacquie Mackenzie (Point Wines and Stafford Rd Wine Bar), Dan Wards (ex-Hip Group), Karen Mackenzie and Peter Mayo.
-Dan will be the face of the eatery and general manager, while Karen will run the takeaway side of the business.
+Dan will be the face of the eatery and general manager.